 Shri Nathji also used to tell a legend associated with Nizammudin.
 Now Nizammudin Aulia was a great saint whose spiritual guru was a very poor Faqueer, Bu-Ali-Qalandar, from whom Nizammudin had acquired all his spiritual powers, and had thereafter become an ‘Aulia’ – a holy person.

 One day Nizammudin Aulia’s procession, in which Nizammudin was astride an elephant, was passing on the street where the Faqueer sat, dressed in rags.
 Nizammudin did not get down from his elephant to salute his guru, and the Faqueer was offended.
-He said in a
+He said in a voice laden with anger:

 “Naheen banaate Aulia!”